Taxes and e-Residency in 2025

 For that reason, you should have proof of taxes paid or taxes that have been withheld in Estonia always available to be presented to your local tax authorities.
 Local tax treatment could be different for each type of income (dividend, salary, directors’ fee) and it could also be affected by what has been agreed in the tax treaty your country has concluded with Estonia.

 If you are location-independent, you should understand the tax system of your home country and any country in which you work for an extended period of time.
-Everyone’s personal tax situation is unique, so we strongly recommend you seek professional tax advice – from your home country or from your service provider´s tax specialist.
+Everyone’s personal tax situation is unique, so we strongly recommend you seek professional tax advice – from your home country or from an international tax advisor, who’s also up to date with e-Residency.
 In case tax advisors in your home country are not yet familiar with the term of e-Residency, please provide them with this explanation from the Estonian Tax and Customs Board.

 Corporate tax residency